sveltejs/kit/documentation/docs/10-getting-started/30-project-structure.md

 ### tsconfig.json

 This file (or `jsconfig.json`, if you prefer type-checked `.js` files over `.ts` files) configures TypeScript, if you added typechecking during `npm create svelte@latest`.
 Since SvelteKit relies on certain configuration being set a specific way, it generates its own `.svelte-kit/tsconfig.json` file which your own config `extends`.

+Although optional, it's highly recommended to keep this in your project in order for [generated types](/docs/types#generated-types) to provide helpful type inferences for data passed between pages and back-end code as well as path alias autocomplete for `$lib` and [custom path aliases](/docs/configuration#alias) defined in `svelte.config.js`.

 ### vite.config.js